Code-Institute-Submissions/Touchdown/testing.md

     Stylistic changes to layout, font and image sizes matching responsive design needs

 ## ACCIDENTAL FOLDER DELETION

-During the development the screenshots folder in images was accidentally deleted.
+During the development of the game, the screenshots folder in images was accidentally deleted.
 This was then recovered using GIT CHECKOUT (commit number) -- (path):

 <img src="https://github.com/DanielBradford/Touchdown/blob/master/assets/images/screenshots/ScreenshotGitCheckout.png" alt="Git Checkout Screenshot">

 ## **Development Tools Testing**